carlssonnp/test-another-remote-/simulations/setup/README.md

 19. Get access to the [BI Hackpad](https://businessintelligence.hackpad.com).
 Ask Will Wolfson.
 Also get access to the [Analytics Hackpad](avantdatascience.hackpad.com).
 Ask Justin Hou.

 20. Clone our Ruby app, [avant-basic](https://www.github.com/avantcredit/avant-basic) to your computer.
 Ask your Gaurdian for a copy of the `config/database.yml` file (this is different than the one for avant-analytics).
-Edit the `database.yml` to reflect your username rather than that of your Gaurdian.
+Edit the `database.yml` to reflect your computer account username rather than that of your Gaurdian.

-21. [Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-variable-server" on Heroku.
+21. [Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-microvariable-server" on Heroku.

 22. Clone [the microvariable server](https://github.com/avantcredit/analytics-microvariable-server) and ask your Gaurdian to give you the `config/database.yml` (yes, a third file different from the other two).